 - All There in the Manual: Some extra material is available only if you live in Japan and follow the author closely.
 There are also exclusive bonus short stories in every volume.

 - Almost Kiss: When Mizuki puts a strand of Moe's hair to her lips in chapter 4, two bystanding girls mistake that for a kiss.
-It's not, though the symbolic is probably there.
+It's not, though the symbolism is probably there.

 - Art Evolution: It starts to become noticeable around volume 3.
-The overall shadow/reflection work becomes a bit more detailed and the facial features more rounded compared to the early chapters.
+The overall shadow/reflection work becomes a bit more detailed and the facial features are rounder compared to the early chapters.
 The panel layout and angles also have more "cinematography" to them in the later volumes.